gravitl/netmaker/docs/_build/html/_sources/index.rst.txt

 Architecture
 ---------------

-Information about Netmaker's technical design and how it is implemented.
+A technical overview of Netmaker, including design decisions and limitations.

 .. toctree::
    :maxdepth: 2